 Ask Your Readers What They Want

 There is nothing wrong engaging with your readers.
 This is a simple way of finding out exactly what they want from you.
 Just asking the question at the end of a post, using social media, or even creating a Twitter poll with post suggestions can seriously help you.

 If lots of blogs are posting something particularly trendy, there is no harm jumping on the bandwagon and joining them.
 A trend only becomes big if people are reading it, so its almost guaranteed page views.
-I would just add that this is not a method to use all too often, because then your blog will lack individuality – but it is a good idea from time to time.
+I would just add that this is not a method to use all too often, because then your blog will lack individuality – but it is a good idea from time to time, especially during writers block.